 The first steps of any hiking expedition are always the best for me.
 And they’re also the ones you will remember for the longest time.
-They are the ones you will draw precious energy from as soon as everyday life kicks back in and you keep looking back to the wonderful holidays spent in SalzburgerLand.
+They are the ones you will draw precious energy from as soon as everyday life kicks back in and you keep looking back at the wonderful holidays spent in SalzburgerLand.
 Today’s first steps lead me away from my hotel to the town centre of Bad Gastein.
-But I don’t get very far as a rope, strung up high above the canyon and the waterfall, grabs my attention.
-“Flying Waters” is written on a sign at the end of the steel rope, promising a way to experience Gastein’s spectacular nature and the architecture from a bird’s eye view.
+But I don’t get very far, as a rope, strung up high above the canyon and waterfall, grabs my attention.
+“Flying Waters” is written on a sign at the end of the steel rope, promising a way to experience Gastein’s spectacular nature and the architecture from a bird’s-eye view.
 Well, let’s go then!
 A lack of courage was never an issue for me, so why not fly from one side of the valley to the other instead of walking!
 Admittedly, I do get a little tense as I’m strapped in the seat and the friendly instructor explains the key points of riding across the canyon with the wire rope.
 A quick push and off I go.
 Wow!
-What a view, what an experience.
+What a view; what an experience!
 I slowly hover above the canyon.
-First, I look at the steeply descending forest, the river, until the waterfall is, with all its glory, finally right in front of me, well, underneath me.
+First I look at the steeply descending forest, the river, until the waterfall is, with all its glory, finally right in front of me.
+Well, underneath me.
 I am completely overwhelmed by the experience and can’t even decide what to look at first.
 The fun ends as quickly as it started and I’m already relieved of my seatbelt, still filled to the brim with adrenaline, as I finally stand on firm ground again.
 What an amazing experience!

 The new Thermalquellpark

-It looks rather cosy here, all around I see nice benches, a water fountain exudes its precious content and I see a display sign here and there.
-Where did I end up here?
-I see the church of Bad Gastein, below me the waterfall still rages and crashes and the town centre also doesn’t seem too far away.
-I must seem quite lost, because a friendly employee from the flying viewing platform already approaches me.
-It hasn’t been around for too long, the newly designed Thermalquellpark, which offers a very diverse program throughout the entire year.
-The central theme is, of course, the world famous thermal water, which emerges rather impressively from the rock here in the park.
+It looks rather cosy here.
+All around I see nice benches, a water fountain that exudes its precious content, and a display sign here and there.
+Where have I ended up?
+I see the church of Bad Gastein.
+Below me the waterfall is still raging and crashing and the town centre also doesn’t seem too far away.
+I must seem quite lost, because a friendly employee from the viewing platform is approaching me already.
+It hasn’t been around for too long, the newly designed Thermalquellpark, which offers a very diverse programme throughout the entire year.
+The central theme is, of course, the world-famous thermal water, which emerges rather impressively from the rock here in the park.
 Besides a weekly activity programme, exhibition springs, an unlimited amount of background information on the topic of thermal water, as well as an inside-look into the uniquely rich history of Gastein, you can, of course, also sample the spring water.
 It’s very lovely here, but the audibly raging water not too far away reminds me to get on my way again.
 After all, there is a waterfall waiting for me.

 Bad Gastein and its waterfall

-Across relatively steep steps, I make my way upward from the Thermalquellpark, quickly cross a street and then a narrow path leads me further up.
+Across relatively steep steps, I make my way upward from the Thermalquellpark, quickly cross a street and then follow a narrow path that leads me further up.
 One more turn to the right, a few steps down and suddenly I’m in the middle of a true spectacle of nature.
 Incredible, the force, the energy, but also the beauty and the grace with which the water crashes into the depths.
-Glittering water droplets are everywhere, diffuse the sun rays and bathe the already surreal spectacle in an even more unreal seeming light.
+Glittering water droplets are everywhere, diffuse the sunrays and bathe the already surreal spectacle in an even more unreal seeming light.
 I can barely get enough of the sight, take countless of pictures and marvel at the waterfall from pretty much every angle possible.
-The trail continues further down along the waterfall and you pass by the centre of the town before it leads you once more through the Thermalquellpark all the way down to the old power plant.
+The trail continues further down along the waterfall and passes by the centre of the town before leading once more through the Thermalquellpark all the way down to the old power plant.
 Not too long ago, a café, now quite known far beyond the borders of the valley, had found its home here.

 A café inside a power plant by a waterfall